 Do you offer bulk or wholesale discounts?

 Any available bulk discounts etc will be shown on the purchase page.
 Since the value of the GBP is now very low discounts are now very small and no further discounts are available at this time.
 This may change when/if the ¬£ recovers.
 When ElastiTone started, 1 GBP was worth over 1.6 USD, it is now around 1.3.
 If Britain remains in the EU the pound may go above 1.6, but if we leave the EU it may never recover to what it was, but who knows, only time will tell.
 I have no personal preference either way, both have advantages and disadvantages.

 I would like to sell/promote your products, how do I do this?

-ElastiTone does not allow other retailers to sell ElastiTone products because the profit margin is already quite low, so there is no room for 3rd party retailers to make it worth their while.
+ElastiTone does not sell too other retailers because the profit margin is already quite low, so there is no room for 3rd party retailers to make it worth their while.
 For this reason ElastiTone does not use affiliates or promoters.
-The only place you will find ElastiTone products for sale is from the ElastiTone site, or from ebay seller dprichardson (me).
+The only place you will find ElastiTone products for sale is from the ElastiTone site, or from ebay seller dprichardson.

 If you see ElastiTone bands for sale anywhere else it is 100% guaranteed that they are 2nd hand or fake, and the warranty is non transferable with 2nd hand bands as there is no way of knowing how they have been used or treated.